Pregnancy: Medical check-ups

 FYI

-after pregnancy is declared, a doctor or midwife conducts a mandatory early prenatal interview.
-The purpose of this interview is to enable the health-care professional to assess, with the pregnant woman, her possible needs in terms of support during pregnancy.
+The purpose of this interview is to allow the healthcare professional to assess, with you, your possible needs in terms of support during your pregnancy.

 Requirements for medical examinations

-During this visit, the doctor or midwife does a thorough physical examination and does the following:
+During this 1re consultation, the doctor or midwife does a full physical examination and prescribes the following tests:

 • Determination of blood type and rhesus (if 1re pregnancy)